move-language/move/language/tools/move-mv-llvm-compiler/docs/Development.md

 ## Setup

 First, follow the setup instructions for the [move-language/move](https://github.com/move-language/move/blob/main/language/documentation/tutorial/README.md#step-0-installation) project as our setup assumes a working move-language repository.
-After that llvm-project and platform-tools need to be installed.
+After that platform-tools need to be installed.

-A local build of [llvm-project](https://github.com/solana-labs/llvm-project) from Solana's fork is required.
-It supports the Solana variant of eBPF.
 Testing requires an installation of the Solana [platform-tools](https://github.com/solana-labs/platform-tools).
+Platform-tools releases provide a build of llvm (packaged as move-dev tools) that supports the Solana variant of eBPF.

-Known working revisions of both:
+Known working revision:

-- llvm-project: commit `33c3629caa59b59d8f585736a4a5194aa9e9377d`,
-  tag `solana-tools-v1.36`,
-  from the `solana-labs` repo
-- platform-tools: version `1.36`
+- platform-tools: version `1.39`
+- move-dev: version `1.39`

 `platform-tools` can be extracted from the binary release.

 Export two environment variables:

-- `LLVM_SYS_150_PREFIX` - the path to the LLVM build directory
 - `PLATFORM_TOOLS_ROOT` - the path at which `platform-tools` was extracted
+- `LLVM_SYS_150_PREFIX` - the path at which `move-dev` tools was extracted (as it has llvm binaries, including llvm-config that llvm-sys can use)

 ### After a toolchain update